Sheet Pan Banana Pancakes (Ready in Under 30 Minutes)

 Can I make this ahead of time?

-Absolutely - great for meal prep and reheats easily through the week.
+Absolutely, they are great for meal prep and reheat easily through the week.

 Can I make this gluten-free?